-Technical indicators are a crucial tool to have in your trading toolbox.
-They can help day traders and swing traders determine the potential direction of a stock, entry and exit points, and whether the price action is bullish or bearish.
+Technical indicators are essential tools to have in your trading toolbox.
+They can assist day traders and swing traders in determining the potential direction of a stock, as well as identifying entry and exit points, and assessing whether the price action is bullish or bearish.

-Read up on all of them below and see how they look on a StocksToTrade chart.
-Then try them out and see which ones make sense to you…
+Read about all of them below and observe how they appear on a StocksToTrade chart.
+Then, try them out and determine which ones resonate with you...

-You don’t have to use all of them — in fact, using too many can sometimes create analysis paralysis.
-But find one or two that you think can be helpful.
+You don’t have to use all of them— in fact, using too many can sometimes create analysis paralysis.
+However, find one or two that you think can be helpful.

-These indicators often become self-fulfilling prophecies because when enough traders think the signals they create are important and they act on them, then the more chance they have of coming true.
+These indicators often become self-fulfilling prophecies because when enough traders believe that the signals they create are important and act on them, the greater the chance they have of coming true.

 Awesome Oscillator

-The Awesome Oscillator is a simple yet powerful momentum indicator that can be used to measure the strength of a trend and identify potential trend changes.
+The Awesome Oscillator is a simple yet powerful momentum indicator used to measure the strength of a trend and identify potential trend changes.

 Here’s what it looks like on an intraday chart of Tesla, Inc. (NASDAQ: TSLA)...

-When it went back above zero, TSLA continued higher and made new highs for the day.
+When it rises back above zero, TSLA continues higher and reaches new highs for the day.

 Bollinger Bands